buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 ![A building storey as part of a spatial structure](../../../../figures/ifcbuilding-spatialstructure.png)

-Figure 1 &mdash; Building composition
+Figure 1 — Building composition

 Systems, such as building service or electrical distribution systems, zonal systems, or structural analysis systems, relate to _IfcBuilding_ by using the objectified relationship _IfcRelServicesBuildings_.